tum-ens/campus/doc/Tab_Overview.rst

     :width: 100%
     :align: center

-It is split into 3 main parts, all of which will be presented separately in the following.
+It is split into 6 main parts, all of which will be presented separately in the following.

 Manage Sites
 ^^^^^^^^^^^^
-In the left hand side the locations (sites) of the model are specified.
+In the top left hand side the locations (sites) of the model are specified.

 .. image:: img_gui_tutorial/Manage_Sites.png